tajoumaru/ids.moe/USAGE.md

 ## Overview

-The AnimeAPI pipeline is a comprehensive data processing system that downloads, processes, and syncs anime data from multiple sources to a SQLite database and Redis/KV store.
+The AnimeAPI pipeline is a comprehensive data processing system that downloads, processes, and syncs anime data from multiple sources to a PostgreSQL database and Redis/KV store.

 ## CLI Commands